vmagnin/Fortran-Standard-Search/README.md

 # Fortran Standard Search

-`fss` is a small shell script searching a string in the titles of the subsection of the Fortran standard, and opening the pages in a PDF viewer.
-It is based on `pdfgrep`, `cut` and `okular`.
+`fss` is a small shell script searching a string in the titles of the subsections of the Fortran standard, and opening the pages in a PDF viewer.
+It is based on `pdfgrep`, `cut` and `okular` (`evince` can also be used).

 You can use the PDF of the official ISO standard or a J3 working document (see https://j3-fortran.org/doc/year/).
 Put the path to the PDF in the `standard` constant at the top of the script and the page of the index in the `index_page` constant.
+You can also configure your PDF viewer with the `viewer` and `vieweropts` constants.

-Then search for example the `ABS` intrinsic by typing:
+You can search for example the `ABS` intrinsic by typing:

 ```bash
 $ ./fss abs